 However, this conception of creation as contingent is theologically orthodox.
 Affirmation of the intelligibility of rare events reflects a long-standing theological usage of contingere.
 Torrance explores how, in patristic theology, the Incarnation and creatio ex nihilo served as two prime exemplars of rare or even unique but nevertheless intelligible (and therefore contingent) events.
-In what is known as the “voluntarist” tradition of Christian theology, the entire creation is contingent.
+In traditions of Christian theology which give adequate attention to divine freedom, the entire creation is viewed as contingent.
 It is no wonder, then, that Gould took his leading metaphor, A Wonderful Life, from a classic Christmas movie which conveyed the message that God is constantly at work through hidden providences within the history of our lives.
 It is the same way with a Christian view of nature and the history of nature.
 What Gould sees as chance, Christians see as contingency, the mark of a transcendent Creator who, unlike some deistic watchmaker, remains intimately involved within his creation.

 - Get some historical bearings: Margaret Osler, Divine Will and the Mechanical Philosophy (Cambridge University Press, 2005).
 Osler’s study of the Scientific Revolution represents how historians of science in general have discussed the significance of ideas of contingent order and the development of science.
 Osler concludes (p.
 236):